Still in doubts which of the airbrush compressors to buy? We hope this brief air compressor buying guide will help you to make a good choice.

-For example, in illustration, fine art, or painting a large area you will need a compressor with a tank to provide a consistent flow and to spray paint continuously for a long period of time.
+For example, in illustration, fine art, or painting a large area you will need a rigid compressor with a tank to provide a consistent flow and to spray paint continuously during a long period of time.
 When the compressor gets overheated or overloaded, the motor automatically shuts off and give it rest.
 If you are into makeup, body art or cake decorating, a portable airbrush compressor will be sufficient to deliver low air pressure.
 However, for painting let's say T-shirts, a compressor with a tank will suit only as you will require higher pressure and longer operating time.

 Have you already picked out something?
 Let's move on!